 Algebra 1 as Gateway...

-Algebra 1 is also a graduation requirement in most states, and failing to pass it affects a student’s GPA, which is another predictor of future academic success.
-This particularly affects already marginalized student populations due to missed opportunities to make math more culturally relevant and lack of access to resources such as highly qualified teachers, quality curriculum, tutors, and more.
+This particularly affects already marginalized student populations due to missed opportunities to make math more culturally relevant to everyday life and lack of access to resources such as highly qualified teachers, quality curriculum, tutors, and more.

 Solving the Algebra 1 Problem